puppup420247-org/EdgeEnterprise/edgeenterprise/configure-edge-with-mdm.md

 7. On **Custom OMA-URI Settings**, click **Add** to add an ADMX ingestion.
 8. On **Add Row**, provide the following information:

    - **Name**: Enter a descriptive name.
-For this example, "Microsoft Edge ADMX ingestion".
+For this example, use "Microsoft Edge ADMX ingestion".
    - **Description**: Enter a description for the setting.
    - **OMA-URI**: Enter "*./Device/Vendor/MSFT/Policy/ConfigOperations/ADMXInstall/Edge/Policy/EdgeAdmx*"
    - **Data type**: Select "String"
-   - **Value**: Open the msedge.admx from the Microsoft Edge policy templates file you extracted in step 1.
-Copy the full text from the msedge.admx file and paste it into the **Value** text area shown in the following screenshot.
+   - **Value**: Open the msedge.admx file from the Microsoft Edge policy templates file you extracted in step 1.
+Copy **ALL the text** from the msedge.admx file and paste it into the **Value** text area shown in the following screenshot.

         ![Add an ADMX ingestion](./media/edge-cfg-with-mdm/configure-edge-intune-mdm-omauri-addrow-ingest.png)